What is Hydrogenated Water and Is It Good For You?

 The same study of 49 patients receiving radiation therapy found that drinking hydrogen-rich water reduced the side effects of the cancer treatment and improved quality of life.

-Radiation therapy can cause side effects including nausea, headaches, vomiting, hair loss, skin problems, fatigue, and soreness in the treated area.
+Radiation therapy side effects include nausea, headaches, vomiting, hair loss, skin problems, fatigue, and soreness in the treated area.

-Again, this is based on a single study, so it’s hard to know the effects of drinking hydrogen water on quality of life in both healthy people and people with chronic illnesses.
+This is based on a single study, so it’s hard to know the effects of drinking hydrogen water on quality of life in healthy people and those with chronic disease.

 Improving Athletic Performance